Pennsylvania Nautical School

-Pennsylvania Nautical School existed in Pennsylvania, United States, from 1889–1947.
+Pennsylvania Nautical School existed in Pennsylvania, United States, from 1889 to 1947.

 In an effort to meet the nation's demand for trained seamen, the United States Congress passed an Act on June 20, 1874, giving the Secretary of the Navy the authority to provide a naval vessel and instructors for a nautical school to be established at each or any of the ports of New York, Boston, Philadelphia, Baltimore, Norfolk, and San Francisco.
 To that end, the Pennsylvania Nautical School (PNS) was established in 1889 by the General Assembly of the Commonwealth of Pennsylvania, and for 58 years trained young men for careers in the maritime trades and professions.
 PNS cadets were taught aboard five different schoolships: (1889–1907); (1907–1914); (1919–1942); USS Keystone State, ex (1942–1946); and USS Keystone State II, ex (1946–1947).
 Approximately 2,000 cadets graduated from the nautical school before it closed in 1947.

 USS Annapolis (PG-10).
 In wartime gray paint, 1898.
 Photograph from the Bureau of Ships Collection in the U.S. National Archives.